senthilvsh/saffron/README.md

 It is used only in the case of functions that do not return any value.

-## Type Safety <a name="type_safety"></a>
+## Type Safety <a name="type-safety"></a>

 Saffron is a type-safe language.
-Before running a program, it is validated to find all type-related errors.
+It makes a number of validations before running a program, to find type-related and other errors.

 All variables must be declared before being used.
 ```